Hempstead Convention: History

 Some compromises were made, though for others, Nicolls recommended if delegates wanted a greater share in government than his instructions allowed, they "must go to the King for it."

 The Judiciary was also formed at this meeting.
 The High Sheriff of Yorkshire was to yearly appoint a Deputy for each Riding.
 Two Justices holding office at the Governor's pleasure, were given to each town.
 The towns were allowed yearly, on the first day of April, to elect a constable and eight overseers (later reduced to four).
 Two of the overseers were chosen to "make a rate" for maintenance of the church and clergyman, and support of the poor.
 From the overseers the Constable selected jurors to attend the Courts of Sessions and Assize.
 The Court of Assize was the highest tribunal, subordinate only to the Governor and Duke.
 The Governor, his Council, and the Magistrates of several towns met yearly in New York.
 The court held jurisdiction in suits of over twenty pounds, and appellate to lesser amounts.

-At the close of the Convention, Governor Nicoll appointed William Wells of Southold as High Sheriff, Captain John Underhill as High Constable and Surveyor-General, and the following as Justices: Daniel Denton of Jamaica, John Hicks of Hempstead, Jonas Wood of Huntington, and James Hubbard of Gravesend.
+At the close of the Convention, Governor Nicolls appointed William Wells of Southold as High Sheriff, Captain John Underhill as High Constable and Surveyor-General, and the following as Justices: Daniel Denton of Jamaica, John Hicks of Hempstead, Jonas Wood of Huntington, and James Hubbard of Gravesend.

 High Sheriffs of Yorkshire would continue to be appointed, until counties were organized in 1683.
 High Sheriffs that followed included William Wells (1665–69), Robert Coe (1669–72), John Manning (1672–75), Sylvester Salisbury (1675–76), Thomas Willet (1676-79), Richard Betts, (1679–81), and John Youngs (1681-1683).